HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 {{ figure_markup(
   image="ecommerce-consent-management-platform-adoption.png",
-  caption="Consent Management Platform adoption", description="A bar chart showing...", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=285357141&format=interactive",
-  sheets_gid="1374272999",
-  sql_file="percent_of_ecommsites_using_cmp.sql"
+  caption="Consent Management Platform adoption", description="A bar chart showing that 4.4% of all desktop websites and 4.0% of mobile sites use a Consent Management Platform, compared to 4.6% and 4.2% respectively for ecommerce sites.
+So ecommerce sites have slightly higher usage of CMPs.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=285357141&format=interactive", sheets_gid="1374272999", sql_file="percent_of_ecommsites_using_cmp.sql"
 ) }}

 In terms of share of various CMPs, the trend for ecommerce websites was similar as all websites covered in [Privacy](./privacy) chapter.
-In future editions of web almanac, we expect this adoption to increase as more and more countries come up with their own regulations.
-Also, 'Content Management Platform' was recently added to Wappalyzer by the web almanac team.
+In future editions of the Web Almanac, we expect this adoption to increase as more and more countries come up with their own regulations.
+Also, 'Content Management Platform' was recently added to Wappalyzer by the Web Almanac team.
 Though the team added most popular CMPs, with time we expect additional CMPs to be added and hence expected increase in adoption stats.

 ### Accessibility solutions

-In this year's [Accessibility](./accessibility) Chapter introduction, the web almanac team talks about dangers of implementing quick fix accessibility solutions and points to Lainey Feingold's brilliant article, [Honor the ADA: Avoid Web Accessibility Quick Fix Overlays](https://www.lflegal.com/2020/08/quick-fix/).
+In this year's [Accessibility](./accessibility) Chapter introduction, the Web Almanac team talks about dangers of implementing quick fix accessibility solutions and points to Lainey Feingold's brilliant article, [Honor the ADA: Avoid Web Accessibility Quick Fix Overlays](https://www.lflegal.com/2020/08/quick-fix/).

 Though not recommended, we looked at usage of such solutions across ecommerce websites and found that 0.47% of mobile websites and 0.54% of desktop websites have deployed such solutions.